h2oai/h2o-3/h2o-docs/src/product/automl.rst

 Optional Miscellaneous Parameters
 '''''''''''''''''''''''''''''''''

+- `nfolds <data-science/algo-params/nfolds.html>`__:  Number of folds for k-fold cross-validation of the models in the AutoML run.
+Defaults to 5.
+Use 0 to disable cross-validation; this will also disable Stacked Ensemble (thus decreasing the overall model performance).

 - `seed <data-science/algo-params/seed.html>`__: Integer.
 Set a seed for reproducibility.
 AutoML can only guarantee reproducibility if ``max_models`` or early stopping is used because ``max_runtime_secs`` is resource limited, meaning that if the resources are not the same between runs, AutoML may be able to train more models on one run vs another.
 Defaults to ``NULL/None``.

 - **project_name**: Character string to identify an AutoML project.
 Defaults to ``NULL/None``, which means a project name will be auto-generated based on the training frame ID.
 More models can be trained on an existing AutoML project by specifying the same project name in muliple calls to the AutoML function (as long as the same training frame is used in subsequent runs).